itsneugen/generalized-simplex-derivatives/README.md

 # Generalized Simplex Derivative Approximations
-*A research-driven toolkit for implementing and testing optimization methods across platforms.*
+*A research-focused framework for applying and evaluating optimization techniques across various platforms, such as methods for approximating derivatives.*

 ##  Overview

-This repository contains a clean Python toolkit for estimating **gradients**, **Hessians**, and early prototypes of **third-order derivatives** using simplex-based methods.

-It supports:
+This repository provides a Python-based framework for computing approximations of gradients, Hessians, and experimental third-order derivatives, with additional MATLAB implementations.

+The main methods contained in this repository are:
 - Generalized Simplex Gradient (GSG)
 - Generalized Simplex Hessian (GSH)
-- Preliminary implementation of third-order (Tressian) estimation
+- Generalized Simplex Tressian (GST)

-The framework is designed for flexibility: it works with both symbolic functions and raw function evaluations, making it useful for a wide range of numerical analysis and optimization tasks.
+The framework is designed for flexibility: The input can be either symbolic function or a list of functional values, making it useful in numerical analysis and optimization tasks.

-Ideal for:
+The codes may be useful in:
 - Derivative-free optimization
 - Numerical testing and benchmarking
-- Symbolic vs numerical method comparisons
 - Research and classroom use

-This work is part of a **research project under Prof. Gabriel Jarry-Bolduc** at Mount Royal University (MRU), focusing on *black-box optimization and error-bound analysis*.
+This work is part of a **research project under Prof. Gabriel Jarry-Bolduc** at Mount Royal University (MRU), focusing on *derivative-free optimization and numerical analysis*.

 ---
 ##  Project Structure

-This repository contains Python and MATLAB implementations related to derivative-free approximation techniques, primarily focusing on estimating gradients, Hessians, and third-order tensors using Generalized Simplex methods.
+This repository contains Python and MATLAB implementations related to derivative-free approximation techniques, primarily focusing on approximating gradients, Hessians, and third-order tensors using Generalized Simplex methods.

 ```
 ├── gsg.py                # Core logic for Generalized Simplex Gradient (GSG)
 ├── gsh.py                # Core logic for Generalized Simplex Hessian (GSH)
-├── tres.py               # Core logic for third-order Tressian estimation (GST)
+├── tres.py               # Core logic for Generalized Simplex Tressian (GST)
 │
 ├── testgsg.py            # CLI and interactive tester for GSG
 ├── testgsh.py            # CLI and interactive tester for GSH
-├── testgst.py            # CLI and interactive tester for GST (Tressian)
+├── testgst.py            # CLI and interactive tester for GST
 │
 ├── run_example.py        # General-purpose script to test all variants (GSG, GSH, GST)
 ├── gen.py                # Early work on generalized higher-order simplex approximation(on progress)